Buyers Guide > Affordable Housing

 The industry also creates a diverse employment base of additional industries: retail, housing, utilities, public transportation, personal care, health, education, local government, finance, entertainment and social services, all of which help sustain the primary industry of tourism.

 Summit County has formed an incredible Housing Authority to meet locals’ needs, Summit Combined Housing Authority (SCHA).
 They are an incredible resource for assisting locals with home buyer education, down payment assistance and home rehabilitation loans.

-In addition to several affordable housing neighborhoods in the area, there is a new neighborhood underway.
-The first phase of the Valley Brook neighborhood has been completed, and may eventually include up to 300 affordable housing units on the block of land north of Valley Brook Road to Coyne Valley Road, off Airport Road.
-The plan for this subdivision includes a mix of housing types including small single-family homes, duplexes, triplexes, condominiums and townhomes.
+There are several affordable housing neighborhoods in the area.
+The newest is in the Valley Brook neighborhood north of Valley Brook Road to Coyne Valley Road, off Airport Road.
+This subdivision includes a mix of housing types including small single-family homes, duplexes, triplexes, condominiums and townhomes.
 Parks and trails along the Blue River have been designed to meet the needs of local families and employees.
-This neighborhood will be a model for energy conservation and sustainable development practices.
+This neighborhood is a model for energy conservation and sustainable development practices.